intellibus/clonefactory/DESIGN.md

 ## What does this package do?

-`clonefactory` is designed to communicate with the `turtle` tab management APIs.
+`clonefactory` is designed to clone your apps & settings between computers.

 ## How is it different from what I already use?